 - Supporting Wealden's vineyards, a key part of the thriving British wine industry

-2016 is an important year for our farmers, because it is the Year of Great British Food, and the Government is promoting British produce and exports by setting up the Great British Food Unit, to better champion the excellence of British food and drink worldwide.
-I will also be watching closely as the Department for Environment, Food and Rural Affairs publishes its 25 Year Food and Farming Plan later this year, a strategic vision for the industry.
+2016 was an important year for our farmers, because it was the Year of Great British Food.
+The Government promoted British produce and exports by setting up the Great British Food Unit, to better champion the excellence of British food and drink worldwide.

 At the end of 2015, I was delighted to be appointed as a Parliamentary Representative for the Conservative Rural Affairs Group.
-This will allow me to better campaign on behalf of our farmers, and I’m looking forward to fighting for them into the future.
+This allowed me to better campaign on behalf of our farmers, and I’m looking forward to fighting for them into the future.

 The Government is committed to maintaining the very highest standards of animal welfare and is committed to legislating for animal sentience.
 There has never been any question that this Government believes that animals are sentient beings.
 We are introducing legislative reforms which provide further reassurance that government policymaking recognises the sentience of animals.

 In May 2021, the Government launched the Action Plan for Animal Welfare (‘Action Plan’).
 This landmark document, the first of its kind for animal welfare, will set out our ambitious reform programme and commitments to improve the lives of animals in the UK and abroad.
 The Action Plan groups our commitments and intentions around five key themes: sentience and enforcement, international advocacy and trade, farm animals, pets and sporting animals, and wild animals.